lamng3/lamng3.github.io/index.md

 I'm Lam T Nguyen, a M.Sc. student from the Department of Computer Science and Data Sciences at Case Western Reserve University.
 I graduated Cum Laude with a B.Sc. in Computer Science from Case Western Reserve University in 2024.

 I am interested in Large Language Models, Efficient Machine Learning, and Multi-agent Systems.
+I am fortunate to be advised by [Yinghui Wu](https://yinghwu.github.io) and [Xiaotian Han](https://ahxt.github.io).

 You can contact me at ltn18 at case dot edu.